ordina-jworks/ordina-jworks.github.io/_posts/2020-05-30-terraform.md

 They aren't at feature parity with ARM, not by a long shot, but at the pace they are adding support for features, they will catch up very fast.
 The provider is also very stable and if an issue occurs (like [this](https://github.com/terraform-providers/terraform-provider-azurerm/issues/6525) AKS bug) it's fixed within the next release.

-Finally, two golden tips when using Terraform.
+## Finally, two golden tips when using Terraform

 The first is to start using remote state storage as soon as possible when using Terraform.
 It provides an easy way to get an accurate Terraform plan which in turn provides an accurate overview of the actions Terraform will execute during the roll-out.